 Each port serves a specific purpose in the pneumatic circuit:

-The “4-way” designation refers to the four possible flow paths the valve can create, while “5-port” indicates the total number of connection points.
+The “4-way” designation refers to the four possible flow paths the valve can create, while “5-port” indicates the total number of connection points2.
 This configuration provides independent exhaust control, which is crucial for smooth operation and precise positioning in rodless pneumatic cylinder applications.

 How Does the Internal Mechanism Control Airflow Direction?